def calc_div(a:int,b:int):

 rg('[email protected] /', disallow_re=disallowed)'Error: args disallowed'

 NB: These tools have special behavior around errors.
-Since these have been speficially designed for work with LLMs, any exceptions created from there use is returned as a string to help them debug their work.
+Since these have been speficially designed for work with LLMs, any exceptions created from their use is returned as a string to help them debug their work.

 Run the sed command with the args in argstr (e.g for reading a section of a file)